GeoCore X10 — now scan drill core at double speed

 — What is your goal and when will the spiral scanning be implemented?

 In the future Orexplore and the GeoCore X10 is a fully integrated X-ray system with even more functionality than today.
 We will invest our hard thinking and hopefully be able to equip the machine with more sophisticated machinery to make it able to discover elements in the whole periodic table.
 Helical scanning is but one step to revolutionise the rate at which analysis of core can be performed.
-Spiral scanning is already available today, so check it out by acquiring your very own GeoCore X10!
+Spiral scanning will be deployed gradually during the rest of the year.

 Read More → GeoCore X10

 Keep up with the latest news from Orexplore